rhomeinel/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 2-print_alphabet.c is a C program that prints the alphabet in lowercase, followed by a new line.
 Task 3-print_alphabt.c is a C program that prints the alphabet in lowercase, except q and e, followed by a new line.

+Task 4-print_alphabets.c is a C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.